ENG 500 - Theory and Practice of English

 ENG 503 - Creative Nonfiction

 Practice in writing literary non-fiction genres, such as autobiography, biography, nature writing, and travel writing.
-Prerequisite: Consent of instructor, after submission of acceptable manuscript.
+Prerequisite: submission to instructor of an acceptable manuscript.

 ENG 506 - Writing in the Professions